rudderlabs/sample-user-transformers/README.md

 The following user transformations are included in this repository, which you can use as-is, or tweak them as per your requirement:

-### **User Transformation for Encriching with Clearbit**
-- Calls clearbit to enhance the email record with additional fields.

 ### **User Transformation for PII Detection and Masking**
 - Implements a masked representation of developer-specified attributes